 Here is a great excerpt from Tabitha at RDZC Ranch regarding what size of cage a chinchilla can happily live in:

 "The domesticated chinchilla is descended from the Chilean burrowing chinchilla (per the species description in the Journal of Mammology back in the 1980s) and therefore they are not a species adapted to roaming wide spaces.
 Burrowing animals spend 90%+ of their lives inside a burrow.
-The Journal of Mammology states that the burrowing chinchillas live in extensive networks, but choose to spend most of their time in their "room" or corridor that is only large enough for them to stand and turn around in.
-Our domestic chinchillas can live a full, happy life in a cage that is 12" tall by 22" deep and 15" wide."
+The Journal of Mammology states that the burrowing chinchillas live in extensive networks, but choose to spend most of their time in their "room" or corridor that is only large enough for them to stand and turn around in."

 Although this is true, there is nothing wrong with giving your chinchilla a nice size cage with plenty of interactive toys, enrichment, and areas to sleep.
 The key is to not get a cage that is too large, tall, or made of improper materials.